ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 COPY lib/mysql-connector-java-3.0.17-ga-bin.jar /config/lib/global
 ```

-Once a Dockerfile created, next you would need to build and push the docker images.
-The docker images for each of the microservices need to be built and the images need to be pushed to a container registry.
-These steps are for building the image and pushing it IBM Cloud private registry, but you can also push them to a public registry.
+Once a Dockerfile created, you would need to build and push the docker images.
+The docker images for the microservices needs to be built and then pushed to a container registry.
+Below are the steps are for building and pushing the images to IBM Cloud private registry, but you can also push them to a public registry.

 1. Identify your registry namespace with `bx cr namespaces` or create a new one using `bx cr namespace-add <NAMESPACE>`